What Behaviors are Considered Criteria for a Hostile Work Environment?

 What Exactly Constitutes a “Hostile Work Environment”?

-• The behavior involves discrimination based on membership in a protected class – gender, race, etc. as detailed above.
-Sexual harassment is definitely included within this scope.
+At the core of a hostile work environment is inappropriate behavior that involves discrimination based on membership in a legally protected class, i.e., gender, race, religion, and other characteristics protected under state and federal law.
+Sexual harassment is definitely included within the scope of discriminatory behavior.
 In fact, it is one of the most commonly asserted bases of hostile work environment harassment.
-Maryland state law also prohibits marital status discrimination
+Maryland state law also prohibits discrimination based on marital status, meaning that harassment that specifically focuses on someone’s marriage (or lack thereof) may also be unlawful.

-• The hypothetical ‘reasonable person’ would find the behavior abusive or hostile.
+Courts also consider whether the hypothetical “reasonable person” would find the behavior abusive or hostile.
 What this means in practice is that someone who is hypersensitive will have trouble maintaining a claim if the average person would not have found the behavior offensive.

 Identity of the Perpetrator